 Dharmesh Shah of HubSpot has a theory on all of this: Smartphones will eventually kill stupid phone calls.
 His HubSpot cofounder Brian Halligan is even well known for the sound bite that his least favorite iPhone app is the little green phone icon.

 Dramatic Changes in B2B Decision Making

 All of this has radically changed the B2B sales cycle.
-Now as much as 57% of the sales cycle takes place before the typical B2B decision maker contacts any sales person.
+Now as much as 57% of the sales cycle occurs before the typical B2B decision-maker contacts any salesperson.
 In other words, the decision is already more than half-made before most reach out to any vendor.

 Will your company be found?
 (Or will you become invisible and irrelevant --- basically extinct like a dinosaur?)

-If your marketing still looks like it did 5 years ago, your company’s future is in danger.
-Big time danger!
+Your company's future is in danger if your marketing still looks like it did 5 years ago.
+Big-time danger!